 Document management provides a centralized location for all recorded information.
 This greatly reduces the risk of information being lost in the back of a filing cabinet, on someone’s desk, or in an electronic format that wasn’t properly saved to the network.

 Furthermore, it provides the tools to create a formal knowledge base that can be shared within your organization, giving other users immediate access.
 This reduces the amount of unnecessary communication with other teams within the company.

 Automatic Data Backup

 By using a cloud-based document management system, all files are safe from catastrophic hardware or infrastructure failure.
 In the vast majority of research and development labs, a major data loss would cause a significant interruption, costing a tremendous amount of time and money.

-If backups are insufficient, it may very well be impossible to fully restore the lost information.
+If backups are insufficient, it may be impossible to fully restore the lost information.
 A cloud-based document management system eliminates that risk.

 Paperless & Environmentally Friendly

 A document management system allows for a completely paperless process.
-Not only is this more efficient and cost effective, it is good for the environment as well.
+Not only is this more efficient and cost effective, it is good for the environment.

-Studies have found that paperless processes are as much as 6 times more efficient.
-Dealing with information in a paper format creates information bottlenecks that stifle the ability to work efficiently.
-A document management system eliminates these bottlenecks making information immediately available to everyone.
+Studies have found that paperless processes are as much as six times more efficient.
+Dealing with information in a paper format creates bottlenecks that stifle the ability to work efficiently.
+A document management system eliminates these bottlenecks making the information immediately available to everyone.